Register Machines

 $\textsf{jump } n$Jump ahead (or back, if $n$ is negative) $n$ instructions

 This instruction set is pretty simple; it assumes the input is the contents of the registers before execution, and the output is the contents of $r_0$.
-The program is a list of instructions and the program ends when you have no more instructions.
+The program is a list of instructions and the program ends when there are no more instructions to execute.
+(That is, the you executed the last instruction which was not a jump, or you jumped to a location outside the program.)

 For convenience, we can also imagine a machine that has separate streams for input and output, operated on by $\textsf{read}$ and $\textsf{write}$ instructions, respectively.
 We might even throw in a convenient instruction to halt the program: